aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/exoteric/modern/the-last-tisha-bav-a-tale-of-new-temples-by-rabbi-arthur-ocean-waskow-and-rabbi-phyllis-ocean-berman.html.md

 <hr />

-This year (2014), the Jewish Fast of Tisha B’Av (August 4-5) and its memory of bloodshed and destruction of the Holy Temple/s in Jerusalem comes in the midst of bloodshed between the two families of Abraham -- a destruction of the deeper moral Temple.
+This year (2014), the Jewish Fast of Tishah b'Av (August 4-5) and its memory of bloodshed and destruction of the Holy Temple/s in Jerusalem comes in the midst of bloodshed between the two families of Abraham -- a destruction of the deeper moral Temple.
 In Jewish tradition, on this very day of disaster Mashiaḥ (Messiah) was born, but hidden away till a generation would come that is ready to make peace and eco-social justice in the world.
 So this year, we offer this story of hope and redemption to be read by Jews and Muslims together on the fast day or for the evening break-fast when it ends (August 5).

 For many other midrashic reinterpretations of Torah for our generation, see <a href="http://www.theshalomcenter.org">theshalomcenter.org</a>.
 To help The Shalom Center keep creating such materials and organizing peace-building events, please <a href="https://theshalomcenter.org/sites/all/modules/civicrm/extern/url.php?u=8011&qid=3600265">DONATE</a>.
 </body>